EmmanuelJhno/DLMI_segmentation/README.md

 # DLMI_segmentation
-This is the repository of the Efficient 3D liver segmementation of the "CentraleSupelec - Spring 2020 MVA-DLMI: Deep Learning in Medical Imaging" course.
+This is the repository of the "Efficient 3D liver segmementation" project for the "CentraleSupelec - Spring 2020 MVA-DLMI: Deep Learning in Medical Imaging" course.
-In this project we tested a 3D version of Deeplab with a mobile net ad a resnet backbone and compare it to a U-net and a attention gated Unet
+In this project we tested a 3D version of Deeplab with a mobile net and a resnet backbone and compare it to a U-net and a attention gated Unet

-The group of student was composed of three students :
+The group of students was composed of three students :
 - [Emmanuel Jehanno](https://github.com/EmmanuelJhno)
 - [Simon Brandeis](https://github.com/SBrandeis)
 - [Brice Rauby](https://github.com/bricerauby)